DarkByte/iKY/README.md

 Of course, as any companion worth its salt, iKY can be started along with OS X (by simply using the checkbox from Preferences).

+For downloading the latest version of iKY, check the "Releases" folder.

 Screenshots below (main window, user notification, preferences window, menu bar icon):

 ON state